Fault Proof Challenger

 Game Monitoring

-- Checks game validity against L2 state
+- Checks game validity against the L2 state commitment

 Game Challenging